laumr200/App-bureau/README.md

 ### 👨‍⚕️ Doctors

 - Viewing doctors via a DataGrid
-- Adding, editing, and deleting doctors
+- Adding, editing and deleting doctors
 - Selection via `SelectedItem` linked to a property in the code-behind

 ### 🧑‍⚕️ Nurses

 - Displaying the list of nurses
-- Adding, editing, and deleting nurses
+- Adding, editing and deleting nurses

 ### 🏢 Departments